On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 It remains to set the thresholds and~$k$.
-For the variable gadget, the gray vertices have threshold equal to~$2$, while the white vertices have threshold equal to $1$.
-In the clause gadget, we set $t(y_j)=1$.
-Finally, we set $k=n$.
+In the variable gadgets the filled vertices have threshold equal to~$2$, while the white vertices have threshold equal to~$1$.
+In the clause gadgets we set $t(w_C)=1$ for all clauses $C$.
+Finally, we set $k = n$.

-Observe that $G$ is a~planar graph.
-To see this, note that we can start with a planar drawing of $G_\varphi$ and replace the vertices of $G_\varphi$ with the gadgets.
-Note that the only problem could be with the edges coming from the vertices $t_i$ and $f_i$.
-However, for a variable $x_i$ that occurs in clauses $C_{j_1},C_{j_2},C_{j_3}$, no matter what the order\footnote{More precisely, the order of the points corresponding to the vertices $y_{j_1},y_{j_2},y_{j_3}$ given by radially sorting them around the point corresponding to the vertex $v_{x_i}$ in the original drawing.} of the vertices $y_{j_1},y_{j_2},y_{j_3}$ is (with respect to the planar drawing of $G_\varphi$), it is always possible to draw the edges from $t_i$ and $f_i$ to the corresponding clause gadgets in such a way that we do not create any crossings.
-For example, the edges coming from $t_i$ can encircle the entire gadget in the drawing and leave the gadget to the right of the edge coming from $f_i$.
+Observe that $G$ is a planar graph.
+To see this, start with a planar drawing of $G_\varphi$ and replace the vertices of $G_\varphi$ with the corresponding gadgets.
+The only problem could be with the edges coming from the vertices $t_x^1$, $t_x^2$ and $f_x$.
+However, for a variable $x$ that occurs in clauses $C_1$, $C_2$ and $C_3$, no matter what the radial order\footnote{More precisely, the order of the points corresponding to the vertices $v_{C_1}$, $v_{C_2}$, $v_{C_3}\in V(G_\varphi)$ given by radially sorting them around the point corresponding to the vertex $v_{x}\in V(G_\varphi)$ in the original drawing.} of the vertices $w_{C_1}$, $w_{C_2}$, $w_{C_3}$ is (with respect to the planar drawing of $G_\varphi$), it is always possible to draw the edges from $t_x^1$, $t_x^2$ and $f_x$ to the corresponding clause gadgets in such a way that we do not create any crossings.
+We can always, without loss of generality, swap $w_{C_1}$ with $w_{C_2}$, i.e. instead of having the edges $\{t_x^1,w_{C_1}\}$, $\{t_x^2,w_{C_2}\}$ we can have the pair of edges $\{t_x^1,w_{C_2}\}$, $\{t_x^2,w_{C_1}\}$ and if needed the edge coming from $t_x^1$ can encircle the entire gadget in the drawing and leave the gadget to the right of the edge coming from $f_x$.

-Moreover, we have $\Delta G \leq 4$, and the thresholds are at most~$2$, as promised.
+Moreover, we have $\Delta G \leq 3$, and the thresholds are at most $2$, as promised.

-Before we show equivalence of the instances $(G,t,k)$ and $\varphi$, we establish some basic properties of the variable gadget.
+Before showing the equivalence of the instances $(G,t,k)$ and $\varphi$, we establish some basic properties of the variable gadget.
 Properties of the clause gadget are clear, since it is a single vertex with threshold $1$.